cybermura-dev/MatuleMe/README.md

 ## Overview

-**MatuleMe** is a modern Android e-commerce application built with Kotlin and Jetpack Compose.
+**MatuleMe** is a modern Android non-commerce application built with Kotlin and Jetpack Compose.
 It aims to provide a smooth and intuitive shopping experience for sports footwear, featuring product browsing, cart management, a secure checkout process, robust user authentication, and order tracking.

 The application is designed with Clean Architecture principles to ensure high testability, maintainability, and scalability.
 It utilizes Supabase as a backend service for authentication, database management, and storage.